Eva Illouz: Biography

 Eva Illouz was born in Fes, Morocco, and moved to France at the age of ten with her parents.
 She received a B.A. in sociology, communication and literature in Paris, an M.A. in literature in Paris, an M.A. in communication from the Hebrew University, and received her PhD in communications and cultural studies at the Annenberg School for Communication of the University of Pennsylvania in 1991.
 Her mentor was Prof. Larry Gross, currently in 2021 the head of the Annenberg School of Communications at USC.

-She has served as a visiting professor at Northwestern University, Princeton University, the School for Advanced Studies in the Social Sciences in Paris (École des Hautes Études en Sciences Sociales) and as a fellow at the Institute for Advanced Study in Berlin (Wissenschaftskolleg zu Berlin).
+She has served as a visiting professor at Northwestern University, Princeton University, and as a fellow at the Institute for Advanced Study in Berlin (Wissenschaftskolleg zu Berlin).
 Illouz was one of the founders of the Program for Cultural Studies at the Hebrew University.
-In 2006, Illouz joined the Center for the Study of Rationality, then headed by Prof. Edna Ullman-Margalit.
-In 2012 she was named first woman President of the Bezalel Academy of Art and Design in which she stayed until 2015.
+In 2006, Illouz joined the Center for the Study of Rationality.
+In 2012 she was named first woman president of the Bezalel Academy of Art and Design in which she stayed until 2015.

 Academic career

+In 2022, Illouz was ranked as the eighth most influential woman in sociology worldwide.